 - Iron it if you can!

-When I first decided to start washing by family member, I put a small wicker laundry basket in my kid’s rooms and asked them to drop their dirty washing in there.
-This was a game changer in our house when it came to dirty laundry solutions!
+When I first decided to start washing by family members, I put a small wicker laundry basket in my kid’s rooms and asked them to drop their dirty washing in there.
+Following these tips were was a game-changer in our house when it came to dirty laundry solutions!

-My 6-year-old loved using his basket, but, my 10 year old preferred to drop a pile of clothes all over the floor, however, with perseverance and nagging, she got into the habit of popping it into the basket, and realised that if it was not in the hamper, it didn’t get washed!
+My 9-year-old loved using his basket, but my 13 year old preferred to drop a pile of clothes all over the floor.
+However, with perseverance, my daughter used the basket and realized that it didn’t get washed if not in the hamper!

-My spouse still likes to pile clothes by the side of his bed rather than use the laundry basket, but like they say you cant teach old old dog new tricks!
+My spouse still likes to pile clothes by the side of his bed rather than use the laundry basket, but as they say, you can’t teach an old dog new tricks!

-It took me quite a while to remember to check in the kid’s rooms for laundry rather than in one central laundry basket but eventually, it just became a habit.
+It took me quite a while to remember to check in the kid’s rooms for laundry rather than one central laundry basket, but it just became a habit one time.

 How to do the laundry step by step